duggabe/js-html/README.md

 For the Sponsors page, the existing paragraphs are preserved, since they can be edited by the event administator.
 Below that, `sponsors.js` creates a vertical listing of sponsor levels, with each entry displaying a clickable icon linking to the sponsors web site on the left portion of the screen, and a short synopsis of what the company does on the right side.

+### Generate Keynote Speakers page

+For GRCon23, code is added to generate the Keynote Speakers page which includes not only the Keynote speakers but also those labeled as Invited Speakers.
+For each speaker, `sponsors.js` creates a vertical listing with each entry displaying a clickable photo linking to the speaker's web site on the left portion of the screen, and a short bio on the right side.

 ### Footer last two lines

 The original last line of the Indico page has the Indico icon, version number, a "Help" link, and a "Contact" link.
 The `sponsors.js` script makes two lines out of this.
 The first is a revised help / contact portion which is centered on the page.
 The second line has the Indico icon and version number on the left.